cslarsen/vimp/README.rst

     $ vimp get undotree@ctrl-u

-vimp will download undotree, install it in vim and map it to CTRL-U (``<C-U>``).
-If you decide you don't want undotree anymore (or just want to disable the mapping on ctrl-u), type
+vimp will download undotree, install it in vim and map it to CTRL-u (``<C-u>``).
+If you decide you don't want undotree anymore (or just want to disable the keyboard mapping), type

 ::